 Fundamentally, patient centered care is about making sure that the right care is provided at the right time and in the right place.
 Much like how people would rate a restaurant, they tend to base their patient experience on factors like comfort, friendly staff, and timeliness.

 This is just one example of making care accessible to all people.
-It is much easier said than done, but working towards the goal of patient centered care will make all the difference for those you treat.
+It is much easier said than done, but working towards the goal of person centered care will make all the difference for those you treat.

 Respect for patient and family preferences

 Interacting with a variety of personalities and values comes with being a healthcare professional.
-These may be influenced by cultural traditions, socioeconomic status, education level, and many other factors.
+These may be influenced by cultural traditions, socioeconomic status, education level, and various other factors.
 One way to show that you care about your patients is to respect and carry out these preferences.

 Coordination of care

 Take, for example, a patient who needs a routine blood panel as well as a check-up on a healing injury.
 It would be incredibly convenient for that patient to be able to have both of those needs met in one visit.
 Although this may not be the easiest appointment to coordinate or bill for, the satisfaction of this patient will do wonders for your practice.
-You may gain new patients through word of mouth or positive online reviews, all thanks to this type of patient centered care practice.
+You may gain new patients through word of mouth or positive online reviews, all thanks to this type of patient centered approach.

 Focus on physical and emotional well-being

 The term “annual physical” is a little bit misleading.
 Yes, during these appointments things like vital signs are measured and noted.
 However, what is often overlooked during these appointments is the socioemotional screening.
-If you are looking to implement patient centered care at your practice, then appointments need to attend to both the physical and emotional aspects of wellness.
+If you are looking to implement patient centered care at your practice, then preventative care appointments need to attend to both the physical and emotional aspects of wellness.

 How can technology facilitate patient centered care?